KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

             -	by final users from the Workspace
             -	by admin users from the document browser area

-To create a dashboard the user should click the *plus* icon available in the right top corner and select *Dashboard* from the menu as shown below.
+To create a dashboard click the *Plus* icon available in the right top corner and select *Dashboard* from the menu as shown below.

 .. figure:: media/new_dashboard.png